marcbaltes/digit_recognition/README.md

 # Digit Recognition
 Uses an SVM model to train the MNIST data set and predict a number that was drawn by the user.
-The model has already been trained, tuned and saved in /data as rbf_model.joblib.pkl so no training is needed.
+The model has already been trained, tuned, and saved in /data as rbf_model.joblib.pkl so no training is needed.
 All that is needed is an input from the user via the canvas

 # Installation